 – Ongoing coaching and support: minimum $5 donation every week

-Any donations would support us continue to provide our services to the many parents like yourself.
-Our coaches also have families and work commitments, so your donations ensure that they are available to help you and others.
+Donations would support us continue to provide our services to the many parents like yourself.
 We are a charity with donee status so any donations over $5, you can claim 33% back on your tax.
 Just ask us and we can provide you with a receipt

 Account Name: FAMILY DISPUTE SUPPORT SERVICES

 No – we don’t and all information provided in any correspondences (email, text messages, verbal) with FDSS coaches are just legal and procedural information.
 We are not lawyers, but experienced self-represented litigants who have been through it ourselves and helped hundreds of other parents.
 As such we cannot provide legal advice but can support and guide you on your case whether you are self represented or represented by a lawyer.
 Please read our service terms and conditions.

 First, you need to complete the Online Registration form and agree with out terms and conditions.
 After we receive your online submissions, we will send you an email to arrange a 30-60 minutes phone consultation with one of our coaches.
 After the meeting, we might request further information about your case to help us serve you better.
 Depending if you need a one-off enquiry or ongoing support or coaching, we will keep supporting you and guide you through the process.
 We have supported and helped many clients over a decade.